i18next/i18next-gitbook/how-to/faq.md

 ### **Why are my plural keys not working?**

-_Are you seeing this warning in the development console?_
+_Are you seeing this error in the development console?_

-> i18next::pluralResolver: Your environment seems not to be Intl API compatible, use an Intl.PluralRules polyfill.
-Will fallback to the compatibilityJSON v3 format handling.

-_With v21 we_ streamlined the suffix with the one used in the [Intl API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/PluralRules/PluralRules).

-_In environments where the_ [_Intl.PluralRules_](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/PluralRules) _API  is not available (like older Android devices), you may need to_ [_polyfill_](https://github.com/eemeli/intl-pluralrules) _the_ [_Intl.PluralRules_](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/PluralRules) _API._\
-_In case it is not available it will fallback to the_ [_i18next JSON format v3_](../misc/json-format.md#i-18-next-json-v3) _plural handling.
-And if your json is already using the new suffixes, your plural keys will probably not be shown._

-_tldr;_
+> No Intl support, please use an Intl polyfill!

+i18next uses the [Intl.PluralRules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/PluralRules) API to resolve plural forms.
+Since **v24** the Intl API is mandatory: there is no fallback to the old JSON v3 plural handling anymore.
+In an environment without `Intl.PluralRules`, i18next logs the error above and degrades to a minimal English-style rule (`_one`/`_other` only), so languages with more plural forms (e.g. Russian, Arabic, Polish) will show wrong or missing plurals.

+The fix is a 2-line [polyfill](https://github.com/eemeli/intl-pluralrules):

 ```shell
 npm install intl-pluralrules